-Since 2014, Oklahoma has required court clerks to report the identities of these individuals to both the NICS database and to the Oklahoma State Bureau of Investigation whenever a court adjudicates a person mentally incompetent or orders the person to be involuntarily committed due to a mental illness, condition, or disorder.2 The clerk of the court must also notify the individual of the relevant prohibitions contained within state and federal law concerning possession of a firearm or ammunition by such persons.3
+Since 2014, Oklahoma has required court clerks to report the identities of these individuals to both the NICS database and to the Oklahoma State Bureau of Investigation whenever a court makes a mental health related adjudication.3 The clerk of the court must also notify the individual of the relevant prohibitions contained within state and federal law concerning possession of a firearm or ammunition by such persons.4

 - Psychological or psychiatric evidence from the petitioner and in support of the petition;